biggsbenjamin/HEXAProjects/README.md

 Ran position function in goroutines for simultaneous execution

 Wrote a list of poses in csv file and used ros to publish them to robot, walking

+ROSNode works as a publisher and a subscriber.